avichalk/LittleWomen-Exercise/README.md

   <img src='https://static01.nyt.com/images/2020/01/03/books/review/24littlewomen1/24littlewomen1-videoSixteenByNineJumbo1600-v2.jpg' width='500'>
 </p>

+This is a lightly modified version of CosiMichele's original exercise: https://github.com/CosiMichele/LittleWomen-Exercise

 Hello folks!
 If you got here that means you have survived the December 9th-10th Carpentries workshop at the University of Arizona!

-Learning Shell, Python and Git can be extremely confusing, and quite overwhelming, therefore be proud of yourself!
+Learning Shell, R and Git can be extremely confusing, and quite overwhelming, therefore be proud of yourself!

 ## Tying It All Together

-This repository's goal is to bring together the materials covered this past couple of days, by using Bash, Git and Python.
-We are going to use the novel Little Women (`LittleWomen.txt`) from yesterday's `shell-lesson-data` folder in order to reinforce your computational learning experience.
+This repository's goal is to bring together the materials covered this past couple of days, by using Bash, Git and R. We are going to use the novel Little Women (`LittleWomen.txt`) from yesterday's `shell-lesson-data` folder in order to reinforce your computational learning experience.

-The 4 main protagonists of the book - Meg, Jo, Beth, and Amy - are here to help us figuring out what is within the 2 secret zip files in this repository!
-Meg has the key to finding out what is behind `secret-1.zip` whilst Jo, Beth and Amy are here to help us with `secret-2.zip`.
+The 4 main protagonists of the book - Meg, Jo, Beth, and Amy - are here to help us figuring out what is within the secret zip file in this repository!
+Meg, Jo, Beth and Amy have the key to finding out what is behind `secret.zip`.

 Following, you're going to find instructions which you can follow at your own pace.